ArielleEagan/Final-project/README.md

+Goals - Salary Prediction project answers the question, what salary should you expect in a data scientist role depending on your location, experience and level.
+Using Machine Learning, the project utilizes neural networks and hyper-parameter tuning to return a total compensation for data scientist role.

 Data Cleaning and Exploration is the notebook that cleans the data</br>
 Notebooks starting with "Neural Network" builds the three neural network models and saves them</br>
 Notebooks starting with "Mean Absolute Error" calculates the mean absolute errors for the three models</br>